Genealogical DNA test: Ethnicity estimates

+The dataset used to perform phasing and ethnic group assignment is proprietary to each provider.

 Audience

 The interest in genealogical DNA tests has been linked to both an increase in curiosity about traditional genealogy and to more general personal origins.
 Those who test for traditional genealogy often utilize a combination of autosomal, mitochondrial, and Y-Chromosome tests.
 Those with an interest in personal ethnic origins are more likely to use an autosomal test.
 However, answering specific questions about the ethnic origins of a particular lineage may be best suited to an mtDNA test or a Y-DNA test.

 Maternal origin tests

 For recent genealogy, exact matching on the mtDNA full sequence is used to confirm a common ancestor on the direct maternal line between two suspected relatives.
 Because mtDNA mutations are very rare, a nearly perfect match is not usually considered relevant to the most recent 1 to 16 generations.
 In cultures lacking matrilineal surnames to pass down, neither relative above is likely to have as many generations of ancestors in their matrilineal information table as in the above patrilineal or Y-DNA case: for further information on this difficulty in traditional genealogy, due to lack of matrilineal surnames (or matrinames), see Matriname.
 However, the foundation of testing is still two suspected descendants of one person.
 This hypothesize and test DNA pattern is the same one used for autosomal DNA and Y-DNA.